nimeshneema/UNIX-Concepts-and-Applications/Flex Your Brain/Chapter 04 The File System.markdown

 ##

-06. The directory _bar_ may contain hidden files and hence may not actually be empty.
+06. The directory _bar_ contains hidden files or directories which are not displayed when running `ls bar`.

 ##